 - Luxurious barbecue and outdoor cafe, glamping style, at Fukurou No Mori

 Season: the whole month of June.
 For the last few years they have been blooming as early as the last week in May.
 Sometimes they stretch to early July.
+In fact, in 2022 they once again started to bloom early.
+The temple announced the hydrangea ‘opening’ on May 21st.

 Address: 1122 Oppata, Ranzan, Hiki District, Saitama 355-0206